krishnauniq/AQI/README.md

 ## 💡 Why This Matters

-This app helps users — especially in **Tier-2 and Tier-3 cities** — understand their air quality with actionable health advice.
-It can be used in hackathons, academic projects, and public awareness campaigns.
+This application empowers communities in Tier-2 and Tier-3 cities by providing real-time air quality insights along with personalized health recommendations, helping people make informed daily decisions for healthier living.
+By translating complex environmental data into easy-to-understand visuals and advice, it raises public awareness and encourages preventive actions.
+With support for sensor integration and AQI forecasting, the app aims to promote sustainable urban living and protect vulnerable groups such as children, the elderly, and those with respiratory conditions.

 ---